Duct Coating Services

 After a professional duct cleaning, your system is free from dust, debris, and microbial growth — but without a protective seal, those issues can return.
 GreenFox offers advanced duct coating services using IAQ 800, a professional-grade antimicrobial coating that seals the interior of your ductwork to help prevent future contamination and maintain cleaner, healthier indoor air.

-What Is Duct Coating?
+What Is IAQ 8000?

 In homes across Palm Beach County, duct systems are exposed to high humidity, microbial growth, and wear over time.
 Many older systems — especially those using duct board or fiberglass — become porous and break down, releasing fibers and harboring contaminants even after cleaning.